 In honor of our founder and our 110th anniversary as an agency, we chose to follow in his footsteps by setting the following goal in 2018: Raise $110,000 by asking Connecticut residents to become #Be1of110 Champions who were willing to share their personal stories, like Clifford Beers, and help us reach our fundraising goal.
 We asked the Champions to answer the question “#WhatMovesYou?”
 The answers were powerful and sparked more in-depth and necessary conversations about wellness across the state.

 How did we do?
 Success!
 We raised over $116,000, thanks some amazing fundraisers, donors, and our friends in the business world who believe that we all should have the chance to achieve mental wellness.

 Where is the money going?
 Like our founder, we are passionate about making a difference in the mental health system.
 Our health and wellness programs – such as Gardening, Recovery, and Opportunities for Wellness (GROW), Mending Art, Deaf Rec, and Write On! — are doing just that for our program participants but they require more funding so these programs can expand and make a difference in more lives.

 Our Champions represented 34 unique fundraising groups, that collectively included over 110 individuals.
-Click on the above names to see each individual fundraising page, many of which include personal #WhatMovesYou stories from our dedicated champions.

 While our Champions hosted fundraisers across the state and online, our corporate sponsors helped support us throughout the year with funding and in-kind support.